+For those who want to visit Orion (or the rest of Bataan) without the hassle of a long land-trip, they may opt taking the ferry.
 Sun Cruises Inc. currently offers a one-hour ferry trip from the CCP Complex in Manila to the Port Capinpin of Orion.
 Fare is P320.00 for adults.
-Terminal fee may be required and it usually cost P10-P20.
+Terminal fee may be required and it usually cost P10-P20.From Manila, the...more

-The Mt.
+I have to check the prices. darn forgetful of me.
+I'm sure it is still affordable.
+Probably not exceeding P500.The Mt.
 Samat ferry traverses Manila Bay to connect Manila to Orion, Bataan.
 It has become one of the most convenient way to travel to the province of Bataan, taking only 45 minutes to 1 hour instead of the usual 2 hours or more if you...more

 Please be informed that ferry (Sun Cruises) is not running for the whole month of August 2006.
 Manila-Orion and Vice Versa.